One of the reasons why eCommerce is such a great way to build businesses today is because of how...

 How to Improve Your Bounce Rate

 Your bounce rate's baseline might be 60% or 45% right now.
 It doesn't necessarily make sense to shoot for 30% if that's unrealistic for how your website works and how users typically interact with it, which devices they use, etc. But no matter where your bounce rate is today, you can take some simple steps to improve it.
 (Unless you already have a 30% bounce rate.
-In that case, applaud yourself and consider reading this fun blog post instead!)
+In that case, applaud yourself!)

 AdWords: Continue to hone the best keywords (branded and non-branded) for your website.
 It can be easy to pay for and drive a bunch of traffic to your website, but it doesn't matter if they don't actually want to be there.
 Driving the right traffic to your website will lead to lower bounce rates and higher conversion rates.